Chart Color Schemes

 Educational attainment in Isaacs aligns closely with national averages, showing typical qualification patterns and performance metrics

-Isaacs has a higher educational attainment than national and regional averages.
-53.6% of residents aged 15+ have university qualifications compared to Australia's 30.4% and the SA4 region's 46.8%.
-Bachelor degrees are most common at 28.2%, followed by postgraduate qualifications (19.5%) and graduate diplomas (5.9%).
-Vocational pathways account for 19.8% of qualifications, with advanced diplomas at 8.2% and certificates at 11.6%.
+Isaacs has a notably high educational attainment, with 53.6% of its residents aged 15 and above holding university qualifications, surpassing the national average of 30.4% and the SA4 region's 46.8%.
+This educational advantage positions Isaacs favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 28.2%, followed by postgraduate qualifications at 19.5% and graduate diplomas at 5.9%.
+Vocational pathways account for 19.8% of qualifications among those aged 15 and above, with advanced diplomas at 8.2% and certificates at 11.6%.

-Educational participation is high, with 25.2% of residents currently enrolled in formal education.
-This includes 8.9% in primary, 6.5% in secondary, and 5.5% in tertiary education.
-Educational facilities may be located outside Isaacs' boundaries, requiring families to access schools in neighboring areas.
+Educational participation is significantly high in Isaacs, with 25.2% of residents currently enrolled in formal education.
+This includes 8.9% in primary education, 6.5% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education